kent-map/chirpy/_posts/2026-05-21-thomas-cheyne.md

 Cheyne benefitted greatly from his relationship with Henry and after the dissolution of the monasteries was granted “the site of the [Minster] Abbey, together with all its lands, the windmill, sundry premises, and all other possessions whatsoever”.[^ref14] As a result, he became the “paramount Lord over all Sheppey".[^ref15]  At the time of the dissolution, the Abbey had around 470 sheep.”[^ref16]  Cheyne obtained royal licences to export “no less than five hundred sacks of wool"[^ref17]  which benefitted the island’s economy greatly.
 Queenborough became a prosperous shipping port and a staple for wool.[^ref18]  Cheyne’s loyalty to  Henry VIII was rewarded.
 At his death, Henry VIII left Cheyne £200 “in token of his special love and favour” and named him as an assistant executor.[^ref19]

-During his lifetime, Thomas became one of the most powerful men in Kent.[^ref20]  His life spanned the reigns of all the Tudor monarchs and as such he had to maintain a certain religious fluidity, flip-flopping between Catholicism and Protestantism to retain favour.[^ref21] He died on the 16 December 1558 of the the 'new ague' at the Tower of London[^ref22]; his remains were returned to Sheppey and he was buried at the chapel of St John-at-Minster.[^ref23]
+During his lifetime, Thomas became one of the most powerful men in Kent.[^ref20]  His life spanned the reigns of all the Tudor monarchs and as such he had to maintain a certain religious fluidity, flip-flopping between Catholicism and Protestantism to retain favour.[^ref21] He died on the 16 December 1558 of the the 'new ague' at the Tower of London[^ref22]; his remains were returned to Sheppey and he was buried at the chapel of St John-at-Minster.[^ref23] When the chapel was demolished in 1581, his body was re-interred at the Abbey Church of St Sexburgha.[^ref23]

 {% include embed/image.html src="wc:Sheppey - Minster Abbey church - Tomb of Sir Thomas Cheyne - geograph.org.uk - 7401701.jpg" aspect="1.333" caption="The Tomb of Sir Thomas Cheney" %}